Asian shares near 1-1/2 week highs, Bitcoin recoups losses

 This week is off to a quiet start with no major data releases slated on Monday.

-Investors will keep their eyes peeled for earnings from IBM and Coca-Cola later in the day.
-Netflix reports on Tuesday while later in the week American Airlines and Southwest will be the first major post-COVID cyclicals to post results.
+Investors will keep their eyes peeled for earnings from IBM (IBM.N) and Coca-Cola (COKE.O) later in the day.
+Netflix (NFLX.O) reports on Tuesday while later in the week American Airlines (AAL.O) and Southwest (LUV.N) will be the first major post-COVID cyclicals to post results.

 The European Central Bank (ECB) meets on Thursday with no changes to rates or guidance expected while preliminary data on factory activity around the globe for April is due on Friday.